Child Mobility Foundation

 In 2000 a remit was passed at the Lions' annual convention held in Wellington which created the Lions Hart Walker national project.
 In 2010 the Executive Management Committee reviewed the project and the Child Mobility Foundation was formed.

 We have a proud history with the Hart Walker project.
-Over 150 children have been fitted with a walker since the project began and we are currently working with 41.
+Over nearly 200 children have been fitted with a walker since the project began and we are currently working with many throughout New Zealand as the disruption from Covid subsides..
 Children with disabilities need Lions to continue to help and get assistance from the wider community.
 Their families are very grateful for the extra support, and for people involved it is truly rewarding.

-We wish to offer other mobility devices for children with disabilities and will be looking at what is available and at what cost.
+We do assess other mobility devices for children with disabilities to see what is available and at what cost.

 The Foundation is grateful to the many Lions in Clubs throughout New Zealand who have organised Walks for Kids, individual Lions, friends, supporters, and anyone else who has contributed to the Child Mobility Foundation to help it carry on the dedicated work of helping our wonderful children.